 Massachusetts applies some motorcycle definitions to the vehicle.
-You must have a driver’s license with a motorcycle endorsement to legally operate the Slingshot.
+You must have a driver’s license with a motorcycle endorsement to operate the Slingshot legally.

 Since the Slingshot has such a low center of gravity, it is built to handle curves like a pro.
 It offers virtually endless personalization, excellent gas mileage, and lots of fun for everyone.

 Children can ride in a Polaris Slingshot if they can safely sit in a standard passenger seat without a child seat to support them.

 The belts lock, but they don’t provide the same ratcheting mechanism that secures the child seat to the vehicle.

 In states like Pennsylvania, where autocycle definitions are more specific, the Polaris Slingshot age limit dictates that no one under the age of eight can ride in the vehicle.
 Even if they are of the appropriate age, the child must weigh at least 80 pounds, be 4’ 9” tall, and wear a DOT-approved helmet.

 Can You Ride a Polaris Slingshot in the Rain?